xoxown31/oss-final/README.md

 ## 🚀 Getting Started

-Follow these steps to get the project running on your local machine.
+This project uses **Netlify CLI** to run the frontend and serverless functions together in a local development environment that closely mirrors production.

 ### Prerequisites

-- Node.js and npm (or yarn) installed.
+- Node.js and npm (or yarn).
+- **Netlify CLI:** You'll need to install this globally.
 - A `mockapi.io` account with two resources: `users` and `readingRecords`.
 - A Naver Developers account with API credentials for the Book Search API.

-### Installation & Setup
+### 1. Installation

 1.  **Clone the repository:**
     ```sh